athaapa/athaapa.github.io/_posts/2025-11-30-building-clamp.markdown

 ## What I Learned

 Building Clamp taught me that **version control is fundamentally about tracking intent, not just changes**.
 Git stores commit messages and diffs because code is text.
-But vectors don't diff meaningfully – what matters is knowing *why* a version exists and being able to restore that decision point.[12]
+But vectors don't diff meaningfully – what matters is knowing *why* a version exists and being able to restore that decision point.

 I also learned that vector databases need better primitives for versioning.
 Qdrant's metadata filtering is powerful, but it's not designed for temporal queries or complex state transitions.
-Production RAG systems need first-class versioning support, and the current generation of vector databases treats it as an afterthought.[10][13]
+Production RAG systems need first-class versioning support, and the current generation of vector databases treats it as an afterthought.

 ## Next Steps